macicchino/Food_Insecurity/README.md

 <Details><Summary>Insecurity Table</Summary>

- Insecurity Table shows the change by percentage(%) of Food Insecurity, C from 2012-2017 by FIPS, State and County.
+ The insecurity table shows the change by percentage(%) of Food Insecurity, C from 2012-2017 by FIPS, State and County.

 ![dev_4](Resources/Images/insecurity.png "Insecurity Image")
  </Details>

 #### Table Schemas: Food Insecurity

-The Entity Relationship Diagram linking the Insecurity, Restaurants, Local and Stores Data was constructed to develop a Schema for the 3 tables (as shown in the image below)
+An Entity Relationship Diagram linking the Insecurity, Restaurants, Local and Stores Data was constructed to develop a Schema for the 3 tables (see the images below)

 <details><summary>Column names</summary>
 <p>